What is An Occlusal Guard and Why Would I Need One?

 Do you sometimes wake up with jaw pain or soreness, wake up with a headache, have sensitive teeth or notice signs that your teeth are shifting or wearing down?
 If so, you may need an occlusal or “bite” guard.

 One of our primary goals at Affinity Contemporary Dentistry is prevention, and the ultimate purpose of a bite guard is to decrease the forces of grinding and clenching, and prevent further damage and pain.
 Often individuals are unaware that they clench or grind their teeth, because it may be mostly occurring at night when they are not conscious of their habits.
 Wearing a bite guard doesn’t stop you from clenching or grinding, but it serves as a cushion and as a result, it will help protect your teeth from wear and relieve the pain and tension in your jaw muscles.
-As a result, wearing an occlusal guard can prevent further damage and pain, and we call
+As a result, wearing an occlusal guard can prevent further damage and pain.

 Grinding or Clenching?

 Persistent grinding or clenching will wear down the enamel of your teeth, and make them more prone to breaking and sensitivity.
 There are many signs that your teeth are undergoing repeated and unnecessary stress and strain, and as a result, you may notice:

 - You have chipped a tooth you don’t recall chipping